ethanclewis/Wake-Forest-University-Undergraduate-Thesis/README.md

 Project focuses on predictive analysis of stock ticker performance through implementation of Bagged and Gradient Boosted Classification Forests and Logistic Regression Models.

-All statistical analysis performed in R.
+Statistical analysis and visualizations performed in R.